vanmooylipidomics/LOBSTAHS/README.md

 # LOBSTAHS

+**June 20, 2016:** A citable manuscript describing LOBSTAHS has been accepted for publication in *Analytical Chemistry.* Details (and DOI) are below.

-Repo for the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
+This is the repository for the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
 Installation instructions and some general information about LOBSTAHS are given below.

 A [comprehensive vignette](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/vignettes/LOBSTAHS.Rmd) contains detailed, step-by-step user instructions and examples of package functions illustrated with a model dataset.